mmevans54/mmevans54/README.md

 - 👋 Hi, I’m Mary Evans.
-- 👀 I’m interested in data analytics, mahcine learning, Big Data and data visualizations.
+- 👀 I’m interested in data analytics, machine learning, Big Data and data visualizations.
 - 🌱 I have a M.S. in Data Analystics from Oregon State University.
 - 💞️ I’m looking to collaborate on side-projects utilizing R/Python data analysis and visualization dashboards, and a transdisciplinary approach to life science problems.
 - 📫 https://www.linkedin.com/in/mary-evans-658035225